gmaresca/angular-mastery-workshop/exercise-3-basic-angular/README.md

 - Create component
 - Render data
 - Use various built in directives
-- Create more components and implement inter component communication
+- Implement inter component communication
 - Create and use service

 ## TODO 0: Start application